Oracle Data Guard ensures high availability, data protection, and disaster recovery for enterprise data.

 - If your primary and standby databases are in different regions, then you must peer the virtual cloud networks (VCNs) for each database.
 See Remote VCN Peering using an RPC.

-- Configure the security list ingress and egress rules for the subnets of both DB
+- Configure the security list ingress and egress rules for the subnets of both DB systems in the Data Guard association to enable TCP traffic to move between the applicable ports.
+Ensure that the rules you create are stateful (the default).

 For example, if the subnet of the primary DB system uses the source CIDR 10.0.0.0/24 and the subnet of the standby DB system uses the source CIDR 10.0.1.0/24, then create rules as shown in the subsequent example.

-The egress rules in the example show how to enable TCP traffic only for port 1521, which is a minimum requirement for Oracle Data Guard to work.
+The egress rules in the example show how to enable TCP traffic only for port 1521, which is a minimum requirement for the Data Guard to work.
 If TCP traffic is already enabled on all of your outgoing ports (0.0.0.0/0), then you do not need to explicitly add these specific egress rules.

 Security List for Subnet on the Primary DB System